chenhaomun/flutter-animations-transition/README.md

 during which you will build Material transitions into an example email app called Reply.

-The starter code is available on the default `starter` branch, and the complete code is available on the `complete` branch, which can you can checkout by running `git checkout complete`.

 | Android                                                                     | iOS                                                                 |
 | --------------------------------------------------------------------------- | ------------------------------------------------------------------- |
 | ![Reply transitions for Android](screenshots/reply-transitions-android.gif) | ![Reply transitions for iOS](screenshots/reply-transitions-iOS.gif) |